 Assemble the Cake

-Pour Batter: Please the prepared cake batter over the pecan and brown sugar layer in the pan.
+Dispense Batter: Spoon the prepared cake batter over the pecan and brown sugar labor on the plan.

-Spread Evenly: Use a spatula to spread the batter up to the edges of the tin.
+Even Spread: Spread the batter almost to the edges of the tin using a spatula.

 Bake the Cake